 For high density gardening, the keyhole garden has proven excellent in both ease of maintenance and high productivity so long as the plants being grown in it do not require a wide-ranging root network.

 For an operational kitchen garden for a high-yield garden in a small space, the keyhole garden is tops.

 Raised Bed Garden

-Raised bed at gardening has been around for a long time, and to get an idea of its ubiquity and popularity all you need to do is take a gander at the garden center in your local big box hardware or home improvement store.
+Raised beds have been around for a long time, and to get an idea of its ubiquity and popularity all you need to do is take a gander at the garden center in your local big box hardware or home improvement store.

 You’ll find all sorts of ready-made, raised planting boxes along with paneling for crafting your own.

-Although not the most efficient way to garden if you are willing to invest a little more money and effort into setting up the raised beds and then filling them with the appropriate soil you can overcome quite a few challenges in one go.
+Although not the most efficient way to garden, if you’re willing to invest a little more money and effort into setting up the raised beds and then filling them with the appropriate soil you can overcome quite a few challenges in one go.

 Raised beds are ideal for beginning gardeners or those who aren’t sure if they want to expand into a larger operation.